SkrideOne/cx/rust_docs/locking_handbook.md

-# Best Practices for Locking in Rust Nightly 1.90 (Best Practice 2025)
+# Best Practices for Locking in Rust Nightly 1.91 (Best Practice 2025)

 ## Introduction

-Rust’s ownership and borrowing model provide strong compile-time guarantees against data races, but most real-world programs still need run-time synchronization when multiple threads or tasks access shared state.
-Locking primitives in Rust’s standard library (`std::sync`) and ecosystem have evolved significantly; the nightly 1.90 series introduces futex-based implementations for fairer and faster mutexes and read–write locks and stabilizes functions such as `clear_poison` to recover from lock poisoning.
-Third-party crates like `parking_lot` provide efficient mutexes and read–write locks without poisoning, and the Tokio runtime offers asynchronous mutexes (`tokio::sync::Mutex`) and RwLocks tailored to async tasks.
-Best Practice 2025 emphasizes writing concurrency code that is safe, high-quality and performant.
+Rust’s ownership and borrowing model provide strong compile‑time guarantees against data races, but most real‑world programs still need run‑time synchronisation when multiple threads or tasks access shared state.
+Locking primitives in Rust’s standard library (`std::sync`) and ecosystem have evolved significantly: the nightly 1.90 series introduced futex‑based implementations for fairer and faster mutexes and read–write locks and stabilised functions such as `clear_poison` to recover from lock poisoning.
+These improvements carry forward into nightly 1.91, which also benefits from other runtime refinements.
+Third‑party crates like `parking_lot` provide efficient mutexes and read–write locks without poisoning, and the Tokio runtime offers asynchronous mutexes (`tokio::sync::Mutex`) and RwLocks tailored to async tasks.
+Best Practice 2025 emphasises writing concurrency code that is safe, high‑quality and performant.

 ---